nasa/cape/doc/pycart/examples/arrow.rst

             }
         }

-The first entry ``"ShellCmds"`` provides a list of commands to run in each script.
-This is primarily important when submitting jobs to a PBS server, because PBS jobs start without loading any environment settings, etc.  The contents of this command, ``"ulimit -S -s 4194304"`` increases the stack size.
-Many CFD solvers, including, Cart3D recommend removing the limit to this setting, but some other programs don't like that.

-Many users will simply put ``"source ~/.bashrc"`` or something similar here, which can work but with problems for sharing projects with multiple users.
-Often the commands ``"module load pycart"`` and ``"module load cart3d"`` will appear here in well-organized projects.
+The first section (actually, the order does not matter, but it's the first section in the file provided) is the ``"RunControl"`` section, which has settings for the overall run procedure (such as number of iterations, whether or not to submit the job to a queue, etc.) and command-line inputs to the various Cart3D programs.

     .. code-block:: javascript

-        "flowCart": {
+        "RunControl": {
             // Run sequence
             "InputSeq": [0],
             "IterSeq": [200],
+            // System configuration
+            "nProc": 4,
+            // Options for ``flowCart``
+            "flowCart": {
                 "it_fc": 200,
-            // Options for ``flowCart``
                 "mpi_fc": 0,
                 "use_aero_csh": 0,
                 "cfl": 1.1,
                 "mg_fc": 3,
-            "y_is_spanwise": true,
+                "y_is_spanwise": true
-            "nProc": 4
             },
+            // Defines the flow domain automatically
+            "autoInputs": {"r": 8},
+            // Volume mesh options
+            "cubes": {
+                "maxR": 10,
+                "pre": "preSpec.c3d.cntl",
+                "cubes_a": 10,
+                "cubes_b": 2,
+                "reorder": true
+            }
+        },

-The ``"flowCart"`` section contains the main settings for running Cart3D.
+The ``"flowCart"`` section contains command-line inputs for running ``flowCart``, which is the main flow solver of Cart3D, or ``mpix_flowCart``, which is the MPI version of the same.
 Many of the variable names, such as *it_fc*, are copied from Cart3D's template :file:`aero.csh` scripts or command-line inputs to Cart3D's ``flowCart``.
 The three main options (which are required for any pyCart project) are *InputSeq*, *IterSeq*, and *it_fc*.

     +------------+---------------------------------------------------------+
     | Variable   | Description                                             |